Mase3206/django-multihost/instructions.md

 		'ENGINE': 'django.db.backends.sqlite3',
 		'NAME': BASE_DIR / 'db.sqlite3',
 	}

+	# any other configs would go down here
 }

 # defaults to local if not set in environment variable
+# environment variable is set by the Docker config
 default_database = os.environ.get('DJANGO_DATABASE', 'local')
 # sets detected database to default
 DATABASES['default'] = DATABASES[default_database]